gtiwari333/spring-boot-web-application-sample/README-KUBERNETES.md

 # Kubernetes Deployment

-Local Kubernetes deployment for the spring-boot-web-application-sample using Minikube.
+Goal: Local Kubernetes deployment for the spring-boot-web-application-sample using Minikube.

-For simpler local development, use `docker-compose.yml` at the repo root instead.

 ## Prerequisites